-The federal minimum wage was introduced in 1938 during the Great Depression under President Franklin Delano Roosevelt.
-It was initially set at $0.25 per hour and has been increased by Congress 22 times, most recently in 2009 when it went from $6.55 to $7.25 an hour.29 states plus the District of Columbia (DC) have a minimum wage higher than the federal minimum wage.
-1.8 million workers (or 2.3% of the hourly paid working population) earn the federal minimum wage or below.
+The federal minimum wage, introduced in 1938 during the Great Depression under President Franklin Delano Roosevelt, was initially set at $0.25 per hour.
+The federal minimum wage has been increased by Congress 22 times, most recently in 2009 from $6.55 to $7.25 an hour.
+Most states plus DC have a minimum wage higher than the federal minimum wage, though several states do not have minimum wage laws (which means workers in those states default to the federal minimum wage).

 Early History of the Minimum Wage